 B. Variable Cash Component:

-The variable cash component comprises the Balanced Scorecard Bonus Plan (BSBP) that is linked to the achievement of annual performance targets for each key management personnel as agreed at the beginning of the financial year with the Board.
+The variable cash component comprises the Balanced Scorecard Bonus Plan (BSBP) that is linked to the achievement of annual performance targets for each key management personnel.

 Under the Balanced Scorecard framework, the CICT Group’s strategy and goals are translated to performance outcomes comprising both quantitative and qualitative targets in the dimensions of:

-This includes targets relating to profitability and distributions, capital structure, capital recycling and risk management;
+This includes targets relating to profitability and distributions, capital structure, financial and risk management, as well as investor engagement;

-This includes targets relating to occupancy rates, operational efficiency and stakeholder engagement;
+This includes targets relating to asset enhancement initiatives, asset performance, occupancy and capital recycling;

-This includes targets relating to talent management, succession planning, competency development and sustainable corporate practices.
+This includes targets relating to talent retention, succession planning and sustainable corporate practices (including workplace safety); and

-These are cascaded down throughout the organisation, thereby creating alignment across the CICT Group.
+These Balanced Scorecard targets are approved by the Board and cascaded down throughout the organisation, thereby creating alignment across the CICT Group.

 After the close of each financial year, the Board reviews the CICT Group’s achievements against the targets set in the Balanced Scorecard and determines the overall performance taking into consideration qualitative factors such as the quality of earnings, operating environment, regulatory landscape and industry trends.

-In determining the payout quantum for each key management personnel under the BSBP, the Board considers the overall business performance and individual performance as well as the affordability of the payout for the Manager.
+In determining the payout quantum for each key management personnel under the BSBP, the NRC considers the overall business and individual performance as well as the affordability of the payout to the Manager.

 C. Unit-based Components:

-Unit awards were granted in FY 2020 pursuant to the CapitaLand Mall Trust Management Limited Performance Unit Plan and the CapitaLand Mall Trust Management Limited Restricted Unit Plan (now known as the CapitaLand Integrated Commercial Trust Management Limited Performance Unit Plan (PUP) and the CapitaLand Integrated Commercial Trust Management Limited Restricted Unit Plan (RUP)) (together, the Unit Plans), approved by the Board.
+Unit awards were granted in FY 2022 pursuant to the CapitaLand Integrated Commercial Trust Management Limited Performance Unit Plan (PUP) and CapitaLand Integrated Commercial Trust Management Limited Restricted Unit Plan (RUP) (together, the Unit Plans), approved by the Board.
 The Manager believes that the Unit-based components of the remuneration for key management personnel serve to align the interests of such key management personnel with that of Unitholders and CICT’s long-term growth and value.
-The obligation to deliver the Units is expected to be satisfied out of the Units held by the Manager.
+The obligation to deliver the Units is satisfied out of existing Units held by the Manager.

 CapitaLand Integrated Commercial Trust Management Limited Performance Unit Plan

-In FY 2020, the Board granted awards which are conditional on targets set for a three-year performance period.
+In FY 2022, the NRC granted awards which are conditional on targets set for a three-year performance period.
 A specified number of Units will only be released to the recipients at the end of the qualifying performance period, provided that minimally the threshold target is achieved.
-An initial number of Units (PUP baseline award) is allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of the CICT Group measured by the percentile ranking of the TUR of the CICT Group relative to the constituent REITs in the FTSE ST REIT Index.
+Under the PUP, an initial number of Units (PUP baseline award) is allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of the CICT Group measured by the percentile ranking of the TUR of the CICT Group relative to the constituent REITs in the FTSE ST REIT Index.

 The above performance measure has been selected as a key measurement of wealth creation for Unitholders.
 The final number of Units to be released will depend on the CICT Group's performance against the pre-determined targets over the three-year qualifying performance period.
 This serves to align Management’s interests with that of Unitholders in the longer term and to deter short-term risk taking.
 No Units will be released if the threshold target is not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more Units than the PUP baseline award can be delivered up to a maximum of 200% of the PUP baseline award.
-The Board has the discretion to adjust the number of Units released taking into consideration other relevant quantitative and qualitative factors.
-The recipient will receive fully paid Units at no cost.
+The NRC has the discretion to adjust the number of Units released taking into consideration other relevant quantitative and qualitative factors.
+Recipients will receive fully paid Units, their equivalent cash value or combinations thereof, at no cost.

-For FY 2020, the relevant award for assessment of the performance achieved by the CICT Group is the award granted in FY 2018 where the qualifying performance period was FY 2018 to FY 2020.
-Based on the Board’s assessment that the performance achieved by the CICT Group has met the pre-determined performance targets for such performance period, the resulting number of Units released has been adjusted accordingly to reflect the performance level.
+For FY 2022, the relevant award for assessment of the performance achieved by the CICT Group is the award granted in FY 2020 where the qualifying performance period was FY 2020 to FY 2022.
+Based on the NRC’s assessment that the performance achieved by the CICT Group has exceeded the pre-determined performance targets for such performance period, the resulting number of Units for the finalised award has been adjusted accordingly to reflect the performance level.

 CapitaLand Integrated Commercial Trust Management Limited Restricted Unit Plan

-In FY 2020, the Board granted awards which are conditional on targets set for a one-year performance period.
+In FY 2022, the NRC granted awards which are conditional on targets set for a one-year performance period.
 A specified number of Units will only be released to recipients at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.

 Under the RUP, an initial number of Units (RUP baseline award) is allocated conditional on the achievement of pre-determined targets in respect of the following performance conditions:

 The above performance measures have been selected as they are the key drivers of business performance and are aligned to Unitholder value.
-The final number of Units to be released will depend on the CICT Group's performance against the pre-determined targets at the end of the one-year qualifying performance period.
+The final number of Units to be released will depend on the CICT Group’s performance against the pre-determined targets at the end of the one-year qualifying performance period.
 The Units will be released in equal annual tranches over a vesting period of three years.
 No Units will be released if the threshold targets are not met at the end of the qualifying performance period.
 On the other hand, if superior targets are met, more Units than the RUP baseline award can be delivered up to a maximum of 150% of the RUP baseline award.
-The Board has the discretion to adjust the number of Units released taking into consideration other relevant quantitative and qualitative factors.
-Recipients will receive fully paid Units at no cost.
+The NRC has the discretion to adjust the number of Units released taking into consideration other relevant quantitative and qualitative factors.
+Recipients will receive fully paid Units, their equivalent cash value or combinations thereof, at no cost.

-In respect of the Unit awards granted under the RUP in FY 2020, based on the Board’s assessment that the performance achieved by the CICT Group has met the pre-determined performance targets for FY 2020, the resulting number of Units released has been adjusted accordingly to reflect the performance level.
+In respect of the Unit awards granted under the RUP in FY 2022, based on the NRC’s assessment that the performance achieved by the CICT Group has exceeded the pre-determined performance targets for FY 2022, the resulting number of Units for the finalised award has been adjusted accordingly to reflect the performance level.

 The Unit Plans of the Manager are performance-based and vest over a period of three years.
 Coupled with interlocking annual grants, this ensures ongoing alignment between remuneration and sustainable business performance in the longer term.